BlueHephaestus/discord-bot-tools-and-experiments/README.md

 **Arguments:**

-message: Message to check with our query.
+* **message**: Message to check with our query.

-query_str: A query string, we will use this to search through all logfiles for matches of this string.
+* **query_str**: A query string, we will use this to search through all logfiles for matches of this string.

-return_full_message:
+* **return_full_message**:

 If True, this function will return the entire message if it contained a match for our query.

 If False, this function will only return a list of the strings which our query matched.

-ignore_case:
+* **ignore_case**:

 If True, will ignore case.

 If False, will not ignore case.

 **Returns:**

 Not to be confused with query_messages, which works with all of our messages.

 This looks at the given message to see if our query finds a match in it.

-If True,
+If it does find a match,

 If return_full_message=True, this function will return the entire message if it contained a match for our regex.

 If return_full_message=False, this function will only return a list of the strings which our regex matched.

-If False, returns False.
+If it doesn't find a match, returns False.

 Literally calls regex_message.